 Often they’re little things, posted to blogs explaining how to format a URL or whatnot, but I can’t legally use any of them.
 Under the Berne Convention, every single bit of text or code you create is automatically copyrighted.
 You don’t need to put a © or date on it, and no one can use it without your expressed permission.
 I’ve written to each of the authors, and received releases, but one common thread I’ve heard is that people aren’t sure what license is right for them.

 I’m certainly not an expert, but I wanted to put together a quick comparison of different licenses, and the implications.
 One thing to note is that if you wrote the code, releasing it under a certain license never limits what You can do with it going forward.
 There are few elements with different licenses differ about:

 Spirituality & Theology - The global phenomena centralized in one social network.
 The Xapian Project.
 Open Source Human Resource Management System.
 OrangeHRM is an open source human resource management information system.

 10 sites developers should have in their bookmarks.
 Mysql Format Date MySQL Format Date helps you to format your dates using the MySQL DATE_FORMAT function.

 There is a lot of technicalities when we talk about The Open Source movement, and we are not covering them here on detail, so please forgive with me if I am not being formal enough with all the terminology.
 You will find the name of the project, a lovely screenshot (who doesn’t love screenshots?) , the Development Status (I’ve included from Beta to mature ones) and the supported platforms.
 10 Promising Opensource PHP E-Commerce Application 1.

 Open Cart OpenCart is an open source PHP-based online shopping cart system.
 A robust e-commerce solution for Internet merchants with the ability to create their own online business and participate in e-commerce at a minimal cost.
 OpenCart is designed feature rich, easy to use, search engine friendly and with a visually appealing interface.
 2. Magento is a feature-rich eCommerce solution offering complete flexibility and control over the look, content, and functionality of an online store.

 Hey Readers, Win 25 Citrify Premium Licenses How to Participate and Win!!!

 :-D .
 Stay tuned for more premium giveaways coming next by subscribing toRSS feed or Subscribe to App Sheriff - Sworn To Serve by Email.
 Good Luck Guys!
 In a race against time, we are always looking to save as much as possible; this is especially applicable to the Website development.
 A website needs to be developed as fast as possible without compensating on any of features that make it unique and stand out.
 Home - Open.Source - everything !
 FREE SOFTWARE !!! for Windows, Linux & Mac.
 Top 100 of the Best (Useful) OpenSource Applications.
 The following is a list of about 100 of the best OpenSource Applications, that actually help make Linux more usable for people.

 It is my hope that this list shows potential Linux users that there really is a large, effective, productive and usable range of free, OpenSource applications.
 For existing Linux users (like myself), I think this will provide a great resource in finding applications that may better suit your needs, or just for fun!
 Hard Drive Disk Wipe and Data Clearing.
 OpenCola (drink) OpenCola is a brand of open-source cola, where the instructions for making it are freely available and modifiable.
 Anybody can make the drink, and anyone can modify and improve on the recipe as long as they, too, license their recipe under the GNU General Public License.

 The reasons for "opening" copyright, as well as the specific license agreements under which they are opened, are as varied as our authors.
 Perhaps a book was outdated enough to be put out of print, yet some people still needed the information it covered.
 About The Licenses.
 Our public copyright licenses incorporate a unique and innovative “three-layer” design.

 Each license begins as a traditional legal tool, in the kind of language and text formats that most lawyers know and love.
 We call this the Legal Code layer of each license.
 But since most creators, educators, and scientists are not in fact lawyers, we also make the licenses available in a format that normal people can read — the Commons Deed (also known as the “human readable” version of the license).
 The Commons Deed is a handy reference for licensors and licensees, summarizing and expressing some of the most important terms and conditions.
-Think of the Commons Deed as a user-friendly interface to the Legal Code beneath, although the Deed itself is not a license, and its contents are not part of the Legal Code itself.
+List of free and open source software packages.
+The One Page Linux Manual.